Whether you are new to B2B marketing or an experienced vet, we all struggle with coming up with finding B2B marketing strategies produce positive ROI.

 Since these leads have essentially raised their hand and shown at least a modicum of interest, the type of content they will get will be different.

-In general, you should be leveraging some sort of marketing automation tool for this kind of email activity.
+In general, you should be leveraging some sort of tool for this kind of email activity.

 Otherwise known as “cold emailing,” this type of B2B email marketing tactic requires real effort, or else you risk falling into becoming just another spammer.